 All freshman applicants must submit transcripts of their high school records directly from the high school(s) attended.
 Transfer applicants must submit a transcript directly from each college attended.
 Transfer students with less than 24 semester hours or 36 quarter hours of college credit are required to submit a final high school transcript as well.
 All transcripts become permanent records of Lander University and will not be forwarded or returned.
-All South Carolina residents are required to submit a final official high school transcript for the Financial Aid Office.
+All students requesting financial aid are required to submit a final official high school transcript.